itzecloud/Drones/README.md

 ## Results Overwiew.
 The results of the new method are showed below.
 Also makes easier to get a significant loss when compared to the traditional method.
 There is an improvement of 35.57% in Absolute Loss and 90.4% in Root Squared Mean Loss*.
 Finally it has the advantage to fit skewsines. *Note: The second metric is a modified version of root mean squared loss.

-YOu can view the full report here: https://github.com/itzecloud/New-Method-for-Cepheid-Search/blob/main/Senoidal%20Regression%20Algorithm.pdf
+You can view the full report here: https://github.com/itzecloud/New-Method-for-Cepheid-Search/blob/main/Senoidal%20Regression%20Algorithm.pdf

 ![Sin título](https://github.com/itzecloud/New-Method-for-Cepheid-Search/assets/148586659/069cb712-5425-4d56-b52f-78961cc05052)